KILTprotocol/specifications/docs/did/did-spec.md

 ## Replay attacks

-As DIDs constitute a layer on top of the account layer, each DID also has a nonce associated, which is increased every time a DID-authorised operation is performed, e.g., a DID update or a CType creation.
+As DIDs constitute a layer on top of the account layer, each DID also has a nonce associated, which is increased every time a DID-authorized operation is performed, e.g., a DID update or a CType creation.
 A DID operation is considered valid only if `operation_nonce == current_nonce + 1`.
 The nonce wraps around its maximum value, as each DID operation also has mortality, measured in blocks number.